roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 Above: A group of Anurognathus in a speculative tree hole nest.
 We don’t know if they were social, but since bats are and the two groups are so convergent in other ways, it’s not a bad guess.

 ### Pterodactyloidea
 Up to this point, the pterosaurs we’ve looked at have been small and, even though their appearance is somewhat alien, the niches that they fill are familiar.
-Eopterosaurians soared and ate whatever they could find, like seagulls; Dimorphodontids killed small stem-lizards and stem-mammals, like hawks; Rhamphorhynchids dove for fish like cormorants; and Anurognathids caught insects on the wing like bats.
+Eopterosaurians soared and ate whatever they could find, like seagulls; dimorphodontids killed small stem-lizards and stem-mammals, like hawks; rhamphorhynchids dove for fish like cormorants; and anurognathids caught insects on the wing like bats.
 However, something would soon out-compete pterosaurs in these niches: birds.
 The advent of birds that could do everything pterosaurs could do, but better\*, required pterosaurs to adapt to doing things that birds couldn’t do--get huge.
 Birds are limited in size by their heavy, muscular legs, which need to be strong enough to launch them into the air for takeoff.
 At larger sizes, these can become prohibitively heavy (since the strength of a muscle depends on its cross-sectional area while its weight depends on its volume, the [square-cube law](https://en.wikipedia.org/wiki/Square%E2%80%93cube_law) applies.
 That’s why insects are so proportionally strong!).
 Pterosaurs, which took off by [pole-vaulting](https://www.youtube.com/watch?v=CRk_OV2cDkk) over their front arms, were able to reduce their legs into skinny little twigs to save weight.
 In many giant pterosaurs, their thighbones were skinnier than their finger bones!
 This made a huge difference in maximum size--the largest flying bird ever, Pelagornis, had a wingspan of up to 24 feet and weighed up to 88 pounds, while the largest flying pterosaur ever, Quetzalcoatlus, had a wingspan of up to 36 feet and weighed up to 550 pounds!

-Unfortunately, the pterosaurs’ “decision” to go big or go home ended with them, well, going home.
+Unfortunately, the pterosaurs’ strategy of going big or going home ended with them, well, going home.
 In times of scarcity, such as the nuclear winter following the asteroid impact that wiped out the dinosaurs, the largest animals tend to die out first, since they require more resources to stay alive.
 Birds, being small, suffered but bounced back; pterosaurs were not so lucky.
 Since then, though, no other animals have been able to fill that niche, leaving pterosaurs’ records as the largest creatures ever to fly unchallenged.

 Pterodactyloids shared more features than just size--they tended to lack teeth, have short tails and elongated hand-bones, and many had extravagant head crests.